mwittig/pimatic-probe/README.md

     * Fixed bug: "Protocol:https: not supported"
     * Fixed issue with web server using an untrusted certificate resulting in an "UNABLE_TO_VERIFY_LEAF_SIGNATURE" error.
 Untrusted cert will be accepted for now.
 This feature will be configurable with the next release.
+* 20150427, V0.0.6
+    * Reduced error log output.
+If "debug" is not set on the plugin, only new error states will be logged